realworldocaml/book/en/classes.md

 By inheriting from this class we can create functions which fold over the document data.
-For example, the `count_doc` function counts the numeber of bold tags in the document that are not within a list:
+For example, the `count_doc` function counts the number of bold tags in the document that are not within a list:

 ```ocaml
 class counter = object